ricardoevvargas/data-articles-3w-dataset/2.0.0/DATA_ARTICLE.md

 > 💡 Author affiliations should provide enough detail for the author to be reached, including the department, institution and country wherever possible.
 Full postal addresses are not required.
 Affiliations should be cited in numerical order within the author list, starting with the affiliations of the first author.
 Email addresses should be provided for corresponding authors.

 * Petróleo Brasileiro S.A.
 (Petrobras), Rio de Janeiro, Brazil
-    * Ricardo Emanuel Vaz Vargas, Mateus de Araujo Fernandes, Author Name, ..., Author Name & Author Name (in alphabetical order)
+    * Ricardo Emanuel Vaz Vargas, Author Name, Author Name, ..., Author Name & Author Name (in alphabetical order)
-* Laboratório de Computação Científica e Visualização (LCCV/UFAL), Maceió, Brazil
-    * Lucas Gouveia Omena Lopes, Author Name, ..., Author Name & Author Name (in alphabetical order)
 * Affiliation
     * Author Name, Author Name, ..., Author Name & Author Name (in alphabetical order)
 * ...